mmann1123/pyGIS/pygis/docs/e_interpolation.md

 # Interpolation

-Interpolation is the process of using locations with known, sampled values (of a phenomenon) to estimate the values at unknown, unsampled areas.
+Interpolation is the process of using locations with known, sampled values (of a phenomenon) to estimate the values at unknown, unsampled areas. [^bolstad]

-Source: GIS Fundamentals: A First Text on Geographic Information Systems, 5th ed., Paul Bolstad

 In this chapter, we will explore three interpolation methods: Thiessen polygons (Voronoi diagrams), k-nearest neighbors (KNN), and kriging.